 That's a wrap

 I made it back to the hotel at about 11:30pm.
 I quietly slipped into bed and quickly fell asleep.
 The next morning we packed our bags, loaded our bikes, and rode to our car.
 For the 7 hour drive home.
 Thus ended a wonderful bike tour through a lovely area of France.
-We would not hesitate to recommend this tour to anyone, by bike or by car it is an amazing trip.
-This region was full of interesting sights, good food, friendly people, and great hotels.
+We would not hesitate to recommend this tour to anyone, by bike or by car, it is an amazing trip.
+This region was full of interesting sights, excellent food, friendly people, and great hotels.